 [1] 10 240

-numSubjs = dim(x$allIndPars)[1] # number of subjects
+numSubjs = dim(x$all_ind_pars)[1] # number of subjects

-subjList = unique(x$rawdata$subjID) # list of subject IDs
+subjList = unique(x$raw_data$subjID) # list of subject IDs

-maxT = max(table(x$rawdata$subjID)) # maximum number of trials
+maxT = max(table(x$raw_data$subjID)) # maximum number of trials

 true_y = array(NA, c(numSubjs, maxT)) # true data (`true_y`)